OpenSUTD/50.012_2023_lab1_tests/README.md

 ### Installing your proxy code

 Place your proxy Python files inside `proxy/app` (create the folder if it doesn't exist).
-You can have as many files as you like inside, but there MUST be a `proxy.py` file that starts the proxy on port 8080 when you start it.
+You can have as many files as you like but your application must conform to the following requirements:

+- There must be a `proxy.py` file as this will be the entrypoint called by the monitor.
+- Your application must start the proxy on port `8080` when no arguments are passed via the CLI.
+- Your application must clear the contents of the cache folder (if you save it on disk) before serving clients on the HTTP proxy.
+- Your application must handle `SIGINT` gracefully, releasing all resources and exiting within 5 seconds.

 ### Starting the environment